Hoeijmakers/StarRotator/README.md

 #### Custom lline list configuration

-The data for some of the molecules is extensive and will quickly fill your download quote if you include them in your requests.
+The data for some of the molecules is extensive and will quickly fill your download quota if you include them in your requests.
 In particular, the TiO data is a culprit, so it is highly recommended that you omit this molecule from your Extract All requests for most purposes.

 The custom linelist configuration is attached to your login, so you only need to configure this once.
 You can click on "Linelist Configuration" on the Extract All page or go to http://vald.astro.uu.se/~vald/php/vald.php?page=persconf